Shin-Z/charleigh/models/sony_mount_cover/README.md

 Currently available models: α7R(theoretically compatible to α7), α7R IV(theoretically compatible to α7 III and α7S III)

-NOTE: I can not make the hood thinner cause most of the SLA 3d printers have minimum thickness of 0.8mm(or result in incomplete print surface).
+NOTE: These mount covers are small and thin, using SLA 3d printers is highly recommended.

 Use and test with caution!